casualnomad/AIPlaylistGenerator/README.md

 - MusicBrainz IDs for every track, album, and artist
 - Accurate BPM, key, and release info

+The scanner automatically filters out MusicBrainz folksonomy noise — tags describing artwork (`Animal On Cover`, `Skull On Cover`), colors (`Red On Cover`), and packaging descriptors that pollute genre matching.
+Only musically meaningful genres make it through.

 The more complete your Picard tags, the better the vibe matching.
-Combined with Essentia acoustic analysis, each track gets a comprehensive profile that covers both cultural context (genre, era, label) and sonic character (energy, danceability, acousticness).
+Combined with Essentia acoustic analysis and LRCLib lyrics, each track gets a comprehensive profile covering cultural context, sonic character, and lyrical content.

 ---

 ## Choosing a chat model

+Two models are used: one for **playlist curation** (needs to be smart, good at JSON), one for **lyrics summarization** (needs to be fast).

+### Playlist curation model
 Edit `CHAT_MODEL` in `src/playlist.ts`:

 ```ts